-- I. General Insurance - B. Contract Law - 1.
-Be able to identify and compare contract law and tort law. - 2.
-Be able to identify the four major elements of a contract (agreement, competent parties, legal purpose, and consideration). - 3.
-Be able to identify the meaning and effect of the following special characteristics of an insurance contract: - a. contract of adhesion; - b. conditional contract; - c. aleatory; - d. unilateral; - e. personal; - f. utmost good faith; and, - g. indemnity; - 4.
+- B. Contract Law.
+Be able to - Be able to identify and compare contract law and tort law.

+- 2. Be able to identify the four major elements of a contract (agreement, competent parties, legal purpose, and consideration). - 3.
+Be able to identify the meaning and effect of the following special characteristics of an insurance contract: - a. contract of adhesion; - b. conditional contract; - c. aleatory: - d. unilateral; - e. personal; - f. utmost good faith; and, - g. indemnity; - 4.
 Be able to identify the term insurance policy, section 380 of the CIC. - 5.
-Be able to identify the meaning and effect of each of the following on a contract: - a. fraud, sections 338 and 1871.2 of the CIC; - b. concealment, sections 330 through 339 of the CIC; - c. warranty (expressed/implied), sections 440 through 445 and 447 of the CIC; - d. an implied warranty qualifies as a representation in an insurance contract, section 354 of the CIC; - e. materiality, section 334 of the CIC; - f. representations, sections 350 through 361 of the CIC; - g. misrepresentation, sections 780 through 784 of the CIC; and, - h. waiver and estoppel; - 6.
+Be able to identify the meaning and effect of each of the following on a contract: - a. fraud, sections 338 and 1871.2 of the CIC; - b. concealment, sections 330 through 339 of the CIC; - c. warranty (expressed/implied), sections 440 through 445 and 447 of the CIC; - d. an implied warranty qualifies as a representation in an insurance contract, section 354 of the CICknow that a representation cannot qualify an express provision in a contract of insurance, but it may qualify an implied warranty (section 354 of the CIC); - e. materiality, section 334 of the CIC; - f. representations, sections 350 through 361 of the CIC; - g. misrepresentation, sections 780 through 784 of the CIC; and, - h. waiver and estoppel; and, - i. know that either intentional or unintentional concelement entitles an injured party to rescission of a contract (section 331 of the CIC. - 6.
 Be able to identify six required specifications for all insurance policies, section 381 of the CIC. - 7.
-Be able to identify: - a. the meaning of the term rescission; and, - b. when an insurer has the right of rescission, sections 331, 338, 359, and 447 of the CIC. - I. General Insurance - C. The Insurance Marketplace - 1.
-Distribution Systems - a.
-Be able to differentiate between the four principal marketing distribution systems (Independent/Exclusive Agencies and Direct Writing/Direct Mail or Internet System) in terms of: - i. contractual and ownership relationships between the producer and the insurer; and, ii. marketing methods.
+Be able to identify: - a. the meaning of the term rescission; and, - b. when an insurer has the right of rescission, sections 331, 338, 359, and 447 of the CIC. - 8. identify the following terms correctly: - a. application, policy, endorsement; - b. cancellation, lapse; and, - c. rate, premium, earned and unearned premium.

+- C. The Insurance Marketplace

+- 1. Distribution Systems

+- a.
+Be able to differentiate between the four principal marketing distribution systems (Independent/Exclusive Agencies and Direct Writing/Direct Mail or Internet System) in terms of: